 - Nurse practitioners, nurses and midwives have a recognised role to assess, plan and manage early medical abortion care in a task sharing arrangement with the medical practitioner.

 - Pharmacists dispense the medication.

-Are you unable to offer EMA?
+Are you unable to offer early medical abortion?

 According to the Abortion Law Reform Act 2008 (section 8), if a woman requests a registered health practitioner to advise on a proposed abortion, or to perform, direct, authorise or supervise an abortion for that woman, and the practitioner has a conscientious objection to abortion, the practitioner must: